 According to SproutSocial, 96% of Facebook users access the platform on mobile.
 Meanwhile, YouTube claims that over 70% of YouTube watch time is on mobile.

-If so much media consumption is carried out on mobile, you have to ask, how is it watched on mobile?
+If so, much media consumption is carried out on mobile, you must ask, how is it watched on mobile?
 The answer is pretty much down to the way we comfortably hold our smartphones.

 You only need to look at how people around you access social media platforms to realize mobile is king.

 Look at people commuting, in the office, or at play.
 They will be holding their cellphones vertically and consuming content vertically.
 Vertical is the default orientation for social media today.

 It’s the way we hold our mobiles

 Your cellphone sits in your hand in vertically.
 Not only does that grip seem natural and comfortable, but it also allows the straightforward operation of the phone with your thumb.

 Now try turning the mobile so it’s horizontal.
 It feels awkward and if you stay in that position for any length of time your wrist and forearm hurt.
 Looking at the screen, say to watch a landscape video, is a two-handed operation.
 Most of the time we won’t turn our phones, especially if under a certain age.

 The result is that horizontal video ends up playing almost postage stamp size, wasting more than two thirds of the phone display.
 However, portrait mode video will fill the display from top to bottom because it has the same aspect ratio at the device.

 Just look at these two screenshots.
 They both show a dragon ornament, but one has been filmed horizontally and the other vertically.